Homepage look and feel

 A "See more..." link at the bottom of the list will take you to a full page of all Updated articles, located at /help/updated-articles (or /home/updated-articles or /docs/updated-articles depending on which root path you've chosen).
 You can see ours here: https://support.knowledgeowl.com/help/updated-articles

-Out of the box, this list will display 5 articles.
+Out of the box, this list will display five articles.
 If no articles are available, it will display the text "None".
-If more than 5 are available, it will include a "See more..." link.
+If more than five are available, it will include a "See more..." link below the articles.

 Change number of articles in the list

-By default, the 5 most recent articles will be displayed.
+By default, the five most recently updated articles will be displayed.
 You can change this to display between 1-10:

 1. Go to Settings > Basic.